Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 If no such remediation is available, do a risk assessment which will have one of these outcomes:
 - If we find that the vulnerability does not pose any actual risk, we can ‘allowlist’ it: that means we allow the specific vulnerability for this library/application to be present.
 This requires CISO approval.
 This _allowlist_ should be reviewed as part of a half-yearly measurement cycle.
 - We can mitigate the risk in some other way.
 If, for example, the vulnerability is limited to a single method in the library that is not called by our application.
 We can then test for the use of that method and fail the pipeline in that case, to prevent future accidental risks.
-- We may be able to replace the libary, or stop using it completely.
+- We may be able to replace the library, or stop using it completely.
 See [12.
 Replacing a library](#12-replacing-a-library) for more details.
 - In extreme cases, we should shut down the application until the vulnerability is resolved.